RRZK/CancerSysDB/README.md

 }
 </pre></code>

-##### Importer Calling Hierarchy
+##### Importer calling hierarchy

-The [FileImportService](grails-app/services/de/cancersysdb/Import/FileImportService.groovy) tries to find a Special Importer for a File name pattern.
+The [FileImportService](grails-app/services/de/cancersysdb/Import/FileImportService.groovy) tries to find a Special Importer for a file name pattern.
-If The internal Description works then the Importer is used to Import the Dataset.
+If the internal description works, then the importer is used to import the Dataset.
-If the Import is not Successful then the Generic CSV Importer is Used.
+If the import is not successful, the generic CSV importer is used.

 # Contact